|Alias||Roddy the Ruin|

 |Title||Lord of Barrowton|

-In the Battle by the Lakeshore along the western Gods Eye, Lord Dustin's Winter Wolves charged at Lannister spearmen five times, with more than two thirds of the northern force killed or wounded in their victory.
-Roddy the Ruin also sounded the charge in the Butcher's Ball which claimed the life of the Kingmaker, Ser Criston Cole.
+In the Battle by the Lakeshore along the western Gods Eye, Lord Dustin's Winter Wolves led the attack and charged at Lannister spearmen five times, with more than two-thirds of the northern force killed or wounded in their victory.
+Lord Frey was also slain in the battle.
+Roderick was scarred in the fighting against the Lannisters.

-Roderick died during the First Battle of Tumbleton while leading his northmen against Lord Ormund Hightower.
-Although Ser Bryndon Hightower chopped off Roderick's shield arm, Lord Dustin was able to slay both Hightowers before dying himself.
+Roderick died during the First Battle of Tumbleton while leading his remaining Winter Wolves against Lord Ormund Hightower.
+Although Ser Bryndon Hightower chopped off Roderick's shield arm, the frenzied Lord Dustin was able to slay both Hightowers before dying himself.

 We have come to die for the dragon queen.—Roderick to Sabitha Frey

 —Roderick prior to the Battle by the Lakeshore